tuvokki/pleague/README.md

 > => App running at: http://localhost:3000/    Type Control-C twice to stop.

-This will start a local mongoDB and the meteor server.
+You have just started a local mongoDB and the meteor server.
 Open a browser on http://localhost:3000/ and see (a totally empty) application.

 Last step is to create a user in the `settings` tab called `admin` with a password of your choice.
 A user with this name is hardcoded as admin user (todo: [create an issue](https://github.com/tuvokki/pleague/issues/new) for this...)